Shri Krishna (1993 TV series)

-Shri Krishna, also known as Krishna is a 1993–1999 Indian Hindi-language television series, created, written and directed by Ramanand Sagar.
+Shri Krishna, also known as Krishna, is a 1993–1999 Indian Hindi-language television series, created, written and directed by Ramanand Sagar.
 It is an adaptation of the stories of the life of Krishna, based on the Srimad Bhagavatam, Brahma Vaivarta Purana, Harivamsa, Vishnu Purana, Padma Purana, Garga Samhita, Bhagavad Gita and Mahabharata.
 The series has a total of 221 episodes.

 Shri Krishna was first broadcast on DD Metro in 1993 and it continued on through 1996; it later continued on DD National (which was called DD1 at the time) in 1997, but as DD refused to stream Gita Sermon, Vajranabha, and Banasura's Ego-Breaking, it was completely re-telecasted on Zee TV in 1999, It also streamed on Sony Entertainment Television in 2001, It was later re-telecasted on DD National in the lockdown after Ramayan and Mahabharat ended.
 It surpassed both the serials in terms of TRP, and was re-telecast on public demand during the lockdown in 2020 due to COVID-19 after the completion of Ramayan, Shri Krishna aired on DD from 03 May to 16 December 2020, this serial was made in Hindi but has also been dubbed in languages like Telugu, Tamil etc. This serial enjoyed number 1 in terms of TRP till the 21st week of airing.

-This serial was also telecasted in Mauritius – Mauritius Broadcasting Corporation as early as 1991, Toronto- Channel 57, Nepal –Nepal TV, South Africa- M.Net, Indonesia- P.T.
-Cipta Television, Jakarta- Pendidikan, Italy- Fifth Remini Cinema International Film Festival, London- U.K.- T.V.Asia (Satellite).

-According to The Hindustan Times, "Shri Krishna was one of the biggest grossers for Doordarshan during the seven years it was on air.”
+According to The Hindustan Times, "Shri Krishna was one of the biggest grossers for Doordarshan during the seven years it was on air".